History of Queens Park Rangers F.C.: 2008–present

 Ian Dowie was revealed as Luigi De Canio's replacement six days after the latter's departure on 14 May 2008.
 Tim Flowers was subsequently named Dowie's assistant for the upcoming 2008–09 season, reprising his former role with Dowie at Coventry City.

-However, on 24 October 2008 Dowie was sacked after just fifteen games in charge of the club.
+However, on 24 October 2008, Dowie was sacked after just fifteen games in charge of the club.
 On 19 November 2008, QPR named former Portugal midfielder Paulo Sousa as their new first team coach.
 Sousa was sacked on 9 April 2009, after he allegedly divulged confidential information without authority, and player/coach Gareth Ainsworth was appointed as player/caretaker manager for a second time.
-Jim Magilton took over as manager in June 2009, but left the club by mutual consent on 16 December 2009 and they were replaced by Paul Hart and Mick Harford on the next day.
-But then a month and five games after becoming manager at QPR, Hart parted with the club on 14 January 2010; the reasons for his leaving the club were unstated.
+Jim Magilton took over as manager in June 2009, but left the club by mutual consent on 16 December 2009 and was replaced by Paul Hart and Mick Harford on the next day.
+But then a month and five games after becoming manager at QPR, Hart parted with the club on 14 January 2010.
+The reasons for his leaving the club were unstated.
 Neil Warnock was appointed manager on 1 March 2010 and he guided the club back to the Premier League at the end of 2010–11 season by winning the Championship title.

 However, a subsequent FA investigation involving QPR's acquisition of Alejandro Faurlín threatened to deduct points from the side and initially put their promotion into jeopardy.
-An investigation concluded on 7 May 2011, revealed the club to be found to be at fault in two of the seven charges, and received a fine of £875,000, but there were no points deducted by the FA, and QPR's promotion to the Premier League was secured.
+An investigation concluded on 7 May 2011 revealed the club to be found at fault in two of the seven charges, and received a fine of £875,000, but there were no points deducted by the FA, and QPR's promotion to the Premier League was secured.